-Phylum Blastocladiomycota is reminiscent Chytridiomycota, but deviates by its life cycle featuring a haploid gametophyte and a diploid sporophyte (unique in the fungal kingdom).
-They live in fresh water as saprotrophes or parasites on plants and invertebrates.
+Phylum Blastocladiomycota is reminiscent of Chytridiomycota, but deviates by its life cycle featuring a haploid gametophyte and a diploid sporophyte (unique in the fungal kingdom).
+They live in fresh water as saprotrophes or as parasites on plants and invertebrates.
 The simple hyphal structure has no septa, but can be unicellular.

 Phylum Chytridiomycota (chytrids) is often considered as the most basal fungal group.
 The fungi have flagellated spores (zoospores) and gametes, a characteristic that is considered primitive in the fungal kingdom.
 They are unicellular or produce a slight mycelium without septa.
 Most species live in fresh water, either as saprotrophes on dead plants, algae and animals, or as parasites on plants and animals.
-Many are, however, also found in soil.
+Many, however, are also found in soil.

 Phylum Neocallimastigomycota (rumen fungi) is similar to Chytridiomycota, but the fungi are anaerobic, lack mitochondria, and live inside the gastrointestinal tracts of herbivore mammals, where they break down cellulose or hemicellulose.